Last Updated on February 14, 2023

 You have probably been prompted for a CVV number at some point and asked yourself, "what is a CVV number for?"
 Aside from being three small and unremarkable numbers on the back of your credit card, it might not be something you've given much thought to.
-Good news, we've taken out all the digging to give you the surprising scoop on CVVs and the starring role they play in ensuring secure transactions.
+Good news, we've taken out all the digging to give you the surprising scoop on CVVs and the starring role they play in ensuring secure online credit card processing.
 Read on to find out the reason for a CVV, where to find a CVV on credit and debit cards, why merchants ask for it, and how it protects you from fraudulent activity.

 What is a CVV Code, and How Do I Find it?

-A CVV code is a unique three or four-digit pin used to secure and verify that the cardholder has the card in their possession for card-not-present transactions.
+A CVV code is a unique three digit number used to secure and verify that the cardholder has the card in their possession for card-not-present transactions.
 During a purchase, this number, along with your card number, expiration date, and the transaction amount, is first sent for approval to a card payment processor, then to a card network, and finally to the customer's issuing bank.
 In mere seconds, the bank will receive this and return an approval or decline code to the payment processor and then back to the merchant to complete the purchase.
 A merchant may also use this information to verify the validity of a card without charging it or pre-authorize a purchase, such as reserving a hotel with a deposit.